nikiimisal/Python_Project_Hosting/Python_project_hosting.md

        pip install -r requirements.txt
        python3 app.py
    Install dependencies and run the application directly—in the current terminal (i.e., in the foreground).
-8. Transition from Foreground to Background
+8. Transition from Foreground to Background <br>
        Until now, we had been running it in the foreground; from now on, it will run in the background.<br>
        or<br>
        This highlights that previously the application was started in the active terminal, but now you'll shift it to run independently of the terminal.<br>

 9. Run Gunicorn as a Background Daemon